kenseehart/btypes/README.md

 ![eric half-a-bee](images/b.png)
 # btypes

 Btypes is a tool for working with packed binary data.
-It's ideal for things like verilog interfaces, and any situation where you are working with arbitrarily sized bitfields.
+It's ideal for things like verilog interfaces, and any situation where you are working with arbitrarily sized bitfields, and you need precise convenient control of bit the layout.

 # Philosophy of btypes